 - What they can do that is most powerful and effective, then inspire them to take action.

 Being a facilitator also involves supporting hosts prior to their Conversations to ensure their success, including some follow up afterwards.

 The best facilitators are not climate change experts but people who are good at listening and passionate about making a difference.
 Most of the climate change information presented at a Conversation is shown in a video - we provide training and ongoing support for everything else.

-We ask facilitators to commit to three to five hours a week for a minimum of six months.
-During this time, you should aim to facilitate two Conversations each month to keep up momentum.
+We ask facilitators to commit to a minimum of six weeks.
+During this time, you should aim to facilitate two Conversations.

-From October 2022 we will be training facilitators to run these transformative discussions.
+Join us for an intensive weekend at Fair Harvest Saturday 10 and Sunday 11 June.
+Climate for Change will be training facilitators to run these transformative discussions.
 You don’t need any experience - just passion, commitment and drive.
-Fill out the form below to express your interest by the 24th October, or feel free to email us if you have any questions at [email protected].
+Fill out the form below to express your interest by Friday 2 June, or feel free to email us if you have any questions at [email protected].
 Want to double your impact?
 Sign up with a friend!